sarveshsingh-gh/dotnet-plugin/README.md

 > ⚠️ **Personal project — built for fun and for my own workflow.**
 > It works great for me, but it is not a production-ready plugin.
-> Use it at your own risk, and please be kind 🙏

 A Neovim plugin for .NET development — solution explorer, test runner, debugger, and command palette, all in one place.